Just when you think the family tree cannot get any more complicated, it does.

-“For a long time I thought I was never gonna find my family.
-I was an orphan, like all of you, a lost girl and I was reminded today that I am not alone.
+“For a long time, I thought I was never gonna find my family.
+I was an orphan, like all of you, a lost girl, and I was reminded today that I am not alone.
 I have a lot of people that love and I never thought that was going to happen.
 If that can happen to me, it can happen to all of you.”

 Emma Swan, the lost girl, has found a home in her family, her son, friends in Storybrooke, and someday, with the pirate who pines for her.

 Since we’re on the subject of a certain pirate, he has again proven that he is in fact a hero.
-You don’t have to be a pirate to know how valuable the Captain’s quarters are, and he instantly offers it to Henry.
-Knowing he does all this because of how passionately he adores Emma unveils his generous and gentle heart, while displaying heroism impeccably.
-Our beloved Killian Jones evoked butterflies in the hearts of countless people as he spoke the celebrated “as you wish” line once more in regards to his lady and going home.
-The importance of this scene truly foretells the beautiful love story that’s to come with a lost girl who’s found home, and a pirate who’s become a hero.
+You don’t have to be a pirate to know how valuable the Captain’s quarters are, and he instantly offers them to Henry.
+Knowing he does all this because of how passionately he adores Emma unveils his generous and gentle heart while displaying heroism impeccably.
+Our beloved Killian Jones evoked butterflies in the hearts of countless people as he spoke the celebrated “as you wish” line once more in regard to his lady and going home.
+The importance of this scene truly foretells the beautiful love story that’s to come with a lost girl who’s found a home, and a pirate who’s become a hero.

 Emma, Regina, and Snow White head off to Pixie Woods as it’s revealed that’s where Pan will be.
 However, they’re tied to a tree that holds them with their regrets.
 Neverland’s web of strange places keeps on increasing, it’s a good thing we’ll probably never go back, or will we?

 Regina Mills | Believe that a mother’s love is stronger than her dark heart